CAAPIM/apim-charts/charts/gateway/README.md

 ```

 Helm runs the `db-migration` job first.
 Once it completes successfully, Helm rolls out the new Gateway pods.
 Because `skip` mode is already set, the pods bypass Liquibase and start immediately.
 Once enabled, you can leave `database.migrationJob.enabled: true` permanently.
 If there are no pending schema changes, the job completes in seconds and exits cleanly, so there is no harm in running it on every upgrade.
+Other options include enabling the database migration job by setting as input parmater to helm upgrade or use a separate
+values.yaml file for upgrades.

 #### Recovering from a stuck lock